 SGJS has a large selection of courses in seminar format, called "zemi."
-These interactive courses have a small class size, and are taught by a professor specializing in that particular field of study.
+These interactive courses have small class sizes and are taught by a professor specializing in that particular field of study.
 Students decide their research themes, discuss them and conduct research.
-You can enter a seminar through the seminar screening held in the fall semester for second-year students or spring semester for third-year students.
-Seminar courses are set up in the third and fourth years.
-As a rule, you are expected to take your third- and fourth-year seminars with the same instructor for both years.
+You can enter a seminar through the seminar screening held by each professor.